lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab0.md

 ## Grading - 10 points
 * 1 points - a .txt file namedd YourFirstName-YourLastName-Lab0.txt is submitted to the
-Brightspace Lab 0 Dropbox no later than 5pm on Tuesday, May 18th.
+Brightspace Lab 0 Dropbox no later than 5pm on Monday, May 18th.
 * 5 points - each of the five questions in the .txt file has a correct answer.
 * 2 points - there is a post in the #random channel on Slack including the information described above.